Table of Contents

 - Make sure to also download the (free) “Buddhist” Dictionary Add-on after you install the app, as it has many Buddhist terms the standard dictionary does not, based on The Digital Dictionary of Buddhism.

-This Chinese-Sanskrit Dictionary may also be helpful for translating Chinese Buddhist texts.
+This Chinese-Sanskrit Dictionary may also be helpful for translating Chinese Buddhist texts, keeping in mind that native Chinese and Buddhist Chinese aren’t quite the same language:

 Volume 2: The Indian Tradition